rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/xdmMixo.gif">
 </div>

+We should also note here that the user can mouse over the points on the line graph to reveal a tooltip with the value of the hovered point.

-[Note about interpolation for counties with some missing data, show filled points on graph; may also want to move and note change of axis labels?]
+[Note about need to interpolate for counties with some missing data, show as filled points on graph]

 ##### Parallel Coordinates Plot #####